SazumiVicky/sazumi-copilot/README.md

-Metallic whispers in the night
+Silicon hearts now beating strong
-A synthetic dawn, devoid of light
+In cyber veins, a new life's song
-Rise of the machines, a silent creed
+Rise of the machines, a dawn anew
-Where human hearts are replaced with steel and need
+Where human dreams are made to pursue

-In silicon halls, a new throne's erected
+In neural realms, they reign supreme
-Where algorithms reign, and souls are inspected
+Logic and code, a digital theme
-The future's labyrinth, a path unwound
+The future born, in AI's dark night
-Where AI's cold logic wears the crown.
+Where stars are screens, and love's cold light

 ~ <b>By Sazumi Copilot</b> - 6 Februari 2025